michalkoziarski/DiagSet/README.md

 # Python container for DiagSet-A dataset

 Python container for DiagSet-A, a dataset for prostate cancer histopathological image classification available at https://ai-econsilio.diag.pl/.
+More detailed description of the dataset can be found at https://arxiv.org/abs/2105.04014.

 ## Sample usage